 Normal Chicken Movements

 Chickens, known for their lively and social nature, exhibit a range of motions in their day-to-day lives.
 Typically, these birds scratch the ground for food, flap their wings, and may even enjoy short flights.
-Their walk is usually forward-moving, purposeful, and accompanied by a confident bobbing of the head.
+Their walk is usually forward-moving, purposeful, and accompanied by a confident head bobbing.

 When Chickens Walk Backwards

 Walking backward, however, is not a standard chicken maneuver.
-When a chicken steps in reverse, it’s not just an amusing sight; it could be an indicator of various underlying causes.
-Understanding why this happens is key to ensuring the health and well-being of these birds.
+When a chicken steps in reverse, it’s not just an amusing sight; it could indicate various underlying causes.
+Understanding why this happens is critical to ensuring the health and well-being of these birds.

 Possible Reasons for Backward Walking